tibinthomas9/tibinthomas9/_posts/Software Engineer iOS Resources.md

 Notes

+If you're an iOS engineer looking to prep, save your $75 and do the following instead:

+- Read and code along with iOS-Unit-Testing-Example by Jon Reid
+- Watch and absorb the content by Essential Developer Academy by Caio & Mike on their Youtube channel.
+Their free content is fantastic.
+- For system design, you can't go wrong with the Mobile System Design repo.
+I'll add a link in the comments.
+- Design shit.
+Build shit and ask people to review your shit.
+Hit me up and I'll check it out.
+No, really.
+Go look for a free API, pull data down, and display it.
+Do it in UIKit.
+Do it in SwiftUI.
+Build an app that uses websockets.
+Build an app that uses pagination.
+Build an app that supports offline shit.
+Build an app that uses MVVM.
+Build an app that uses VIPER.
+Build an app that uses the stack that your target company uses.
+BUILD SOME DAMN APPS.

 # 1
 Using small static libraries instead of a single module can offer several benefits in iOS app development, especially for larger projects: